 Force Majeure and Frustration in Light of COVID-19

 A force majeure clause generally operates to discharge a contracting party when a supervening event, beyond the control of either party, makes performance in accordance with the contract impossible.
 In common law jurisdictions such as Ontario, a contract must contain an explicit force majeure clause in order for a party to rely on force majeure.
 A force majeure clause cannot simply be read into a contract.
-A force majeure clause will typically list the types of events that may constitute force majeure and set out a procedure for the party affected by the force majeure event to give notice to the other party and an obligation for it to mitigate the effect of the event to the extent possible.
+A force majeure clause typically lists the types of events that may constitute force majeure and sets out a procedure for the party affected by the force majeure event to give notice to the other party and an obligation for it to mitigate the effect of the event to the extent possible.
 The clause may provide an option to terminate the contract if the force majeure is not resolved within a specified time period.

 While courts will typically respect contracting parties’ apportioning of risk by giving effect to the terms of a force majeure clause, courts also apply the principles of contractual interpretation to narrowly construe force majeure clauses.
 The limited case law on force majeure clauses indicates that a party claiming force majeure must demonstrate the following factors:

-- first, the event alleged to have triggered the force majeure clause must be sufficiently dramatic and unusual to constitute a force majeure – normal or even slightly abnormal circumstances such as bad weather, brief supply chain delays, or other obstacles that commonly interrupt the flow of work in a particular workplace will not suffice;
+- First, the event alleged to have triggered the force majeure clause must be sufficiently dramatic and unusual to constitute a force majeure – normal or even slightly abnormal circumstances such as bad weather, brief supply chain delays or other obstacles that commonly interrupt the flow of work in a particular workplace will not suffice.

-- third, the supervening event must not result from the “act, or negligence, or omission, or default” of the party relying on the clause.
+- Third, the supervening event must not result from the “act, or negligence, or omission, or default” of the party relying on the clause.

 Whether or not the impact of the COVID-19 pandemic triggers a force majeure clause will likely depend on the specific wording of the clause, particularly the list of enumerated force majeure events.
-While many clauses explicitly provide for a pandemic or epidemic, other formulations such as “act of god” or “natural disaster” may encompass a pandemic.
-Depending on a party’s line of business, clauses which refer to changes to governing laws and regulations will likely be increasingly relevant, as local, provincial, and municipal governments formalize and enforce their recommendations for business closures and social distancing by executive orders or legislative action.
+Although many clauses explicitly provide for a pandemic or epidemic, other formulations such as “act of god” or “natural disaster” may encompass a pandemic.
+Depending on a party’s line of business, clauses that refer to changes to governing laws and regulations will likely be increasingly relevant, as local, provincial and municipal governments formalize and enforce their recommendations for business closures and social distancing by executive orders or legislative action.

-- force majeure clauses are highly context-specific and must be interpreted in light of the relevant facts;
+- Force majeure clauses are highly context-specific and must be interpreted in light of the relevant facts.

-- when reviewing contracts to assess the availability of relief under a force majeure clause, parties should look for any stipulated notice periods;
+- When reviewing contracts to assess the availability of relief under a force majeure clause, parties should look for any stipulated notice periods.

-- where possible, parties should attempt to negotiate solutions with the contract counterparty rather than turning to litigation, particularly given the current limited functioning of the courts, which may result in lengthy delays;
+- Where possible, parties should attempt to negotiate solutions with the contract counterparty rather than turning to litigation, particularly given the current limited functioning of the courts, which may result in lengthy delays.

-- all avenues to mitigate damages arising from an inability to perform the contract should be pursued;
+- All avenues to mitigate damages arising from an inability to perform the contract should be pursued.

-- parties should review any business interruption insurance policies for potential application to COVID-19 related losses (see our separate bulletin on “COVID-19: Insurance Claims Considerations”); and
+- Parties should review any business interruption insurance policies for potential application to COVID-19-related losses (see our bulletin COVID-19: Insurance Claims Considerations).